How can I perform a group-level count in PySpark?

 +----+-----+

-We can use the following syntax to count the number of rows in the DataFrame grouped by the values in the team and position columns:
+We use the following syntax to count the number of rows in the DataFrame grouped by the values in the team and position columns:

 #count number of values by team and position